fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-A> A pattern has emerged in many shapeless derivation libraries that introduce
+A> A pattern has emerged in many Shapeless derivation libraries that introduce
 A> "hints" with a default `implicit`
 A>
 A> {lang="text"}